moehriegitt/vastringify/README.md

   and mix them freely.
 You can print into a malloced or stack allocated compound literal safely, with error checking.

+- Q: Why do you use `~s` and not `%s`?

+  A1: This did use `%s` at the beginning.
+But the format strings must not be be confused with the standard C `printf`.
+The formats and argument lists are is not compatible with a `printf` call, and this is not a drop-in replacement, so not getting confused is important.
+  E.g., in a larger code base, both styles might be used, maybe a transition period, or just because, so programmers may see both styles.
+With the different sigil, it is immediately clear which format is used when editing code, and confusion is hopefully avoided.

 ## TODO

 - ISO-8859-1 (because why not)